tiaa-forum-org/TIAA-BrandThemeComponent/Readme.md

 5. In the terminal window:
    - type ```git clone <paste the link to the repository>```
    - cd into the directory created
-   - type ```git branch``` which should return the branch ```prod``` since that's the default branch
+   - type ```git branch --show-current``` which should return the branch ```prod``` since that's the default branch
    - if you want to create a package with either the test or dev branches:
      - type ```git checkout <either 'test' or 'dev'>```
-     - now ```git branch```should return the desired branch name
+     - now ```git branch --show-current```should return the desired branch name
    - cd into the bin directory
-   - type ```./package.sh <directory writeble by you>``` - you can use a temporary directory (like /tmp or ~/Downloads) since this will only be used for uploading to the Discourse server
+   - type ```./package.sh <directory writeble by you>``` - you can use a temporary directory (like /tmp or~/Downloads) since this will only be used for uploading to the Discourse server
    - this will create a zip archive file with a prefix of 'TEST:' or 'DEV:' if not prod and a suffix of the current date/time.
-1. You can then go to your Discourse instance and go to admin->customize->theme->components and install the .zip archive from your local device.
+6.You can then go to your Discourse instance and go to admin->customize->theme->components and install the .zip archive from your local device.

 If modifications have been made and tested, they can then be edited on or committed and pushed to GitHub.
 Once changes are made using source control they should be verified/tested again.